Brun0oO/Pythonista/README.md

 ## ARKit

-My first attempt to use the ARKit framework within iOS 11 Beta...
+My first attempt to use the ARKit framework within iOS 12.1 (and Pythonista 3.3)...
 **!!
 Caution, slippery floor !!**
 **Work in progress**